InesBatista28/Linux-Recycle-Bin-Simulation/TECHNICAL_DOC.md

 ## 4. Function Descriptions
+This section describes all core functions used by the recycle bin script.
+Each function contributes to file management, logging, and recovery processes, ensuring traceability and system reliability.

 ### 4.1. log_msg
 Takes two arguments — a log level (string) and a message (string) — and appends a formatted entry to the log file.
 It generates a timestamp automatically.
 It logs messages with a timestamp and log level (e.g., INFO, ERROR) for auditing and debugging purposes.